 Sleeping Better – The Temperature, Sound & Light Control

 We’ve discussed our biological tick for sleep deprivation 101: light.
-However, even with the room in complete darkness, you will still need the room to have enough privacy that warrants you some sleep.
-Moreover, temperature plays a very important role.
+However, even with the room in complete darkness, you will still need the place to have enough privacy that warrants you some sleep.
+Moreover, temperature plays a critical role.
 Too hot, or too cold and you’re up for the night again.